 The initial seed and output permutation for the LFSRs can be set using the following parameters from the CV32E40S top-level:

 - LFSR0_CFG for LFSR0.

 - LFSR1_CFG for LFSR1.

 - LFSR2_CFG for LFSR2.

-These parameters are of the type lfsr_cfg_t which has the following fields:
+These parameters are of the type lfsr_cfg_t which are described in Table 8.2.

-Table 8.2: LFSR Configuration Type
+Table 8.2: LFSR Configuration Type lfsr_cfg_t